 Sugar is usually the first port of call when pre-menstrual and when the period starts.
 It’s hard but it has to be avoided, it wreaks havoc on the rising and falling of blood sugar, massively contributing to feeling bloated and sluggish.
 Try, try, try to replace with natural alternatives honey, fruit, apricots, and dates.
 I know!
 Easier said than done but try cutting out processed sugar from your diet and you’ll be amazed how the peaks and troughs and cravings for food diminish.
 During your period it’s all about the eggs.
 Great food to replenish all the energy you’ll be losing.

 Plenty of warm drinks and stay away from the alcohol, the sugar alone will do you no favours.
 Just before periods women are often hot and can often sweat.
 Drinking alcohol puts heat into the body and therefore makes the feelings of rising heat worse and dehydrates the body and skin.

 KNOW YOUR CYCLE

-It was only after having children I actually started to write down when my period started and taking note of this on a regualr basis.
-It works wonders for planning ahead, checking if any irregularities are occuring and knowing why you may be feeling slightly unhinged.
-If you’re wanting to get pregnant it’s essential to know you’re cycle and when it’s your fertile time.
+It was only after having children I actually started to write down when my period started and take note of this on a regular basis.
+It works wonders for planning ahead, checking if any irregularities are occurring and knowing why you may be feeling slightly unhinged.
+If you’re wanting to get pregnant it’s essential to know you’re cycling and when it’s your fertile time.